davidvdev/dummy-website/README.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
-Code snippet should not be greater than 10 lines of code.
+This is the code that combines all of the formatted data from my API calls, as well as limits the number of entries from the Mars Rover API Call.
+Not included in here is the template I used to format the incoming data to a standardized format.

 ```
-function reverse(string) {
-	// here is the code to reverse a string of text
+    if (roverDataArr.length >= 8) roverDataArr = roverDataArr.slice(0,8)

+    const postDataArr = [...blogDataArr, ...apodDataArr, ...roverDataArr].map((post, index) => {
+      return {...post, id:index}
+    })
+    setPostData(postDataArr)
   }
 ```